opu-imp/BDH/README.md

-# bdh_iccv_2013
+# Backet Distance Hashing (BDH)
-This is a reimprementation of the approximate nearest neighbor method persented in ICCV2013.
+This is a reimprementation of the approximate nearest neighbor method (named Backet Distance Hashing; BDH) persented in International Conference on Computer Vision (ICCV) 2013.
 This is slightly faster than the original implementation.

 Reference:
 Masakazu Iwamura, Tomokazu Sato and Koichi Kise